 There is increasing focus on the importance of the service user perspective in developing health services.
 Children and adolescents have previously had little involvement in this process, and been underestimated for the benefit of observing adults like parents or professionals.

-KBT thinks it’s important to raise these voices.
+Competence center for lived experience and service development (KBT) thinks it’s important to raise these voices.
 We believe that good services must be built with those who will benefit from them.
 Therefore, children and young people with experience need to be involved directly in the process.